 Thomas Winderl, “Disaster Resilience Measurements: Stocktaking of Ongoing Efforts in Developing Systems for Measuring Resilience,” United Nations Development Programme, February 2014,

-This post was first published on Practical Action Blogs.
+This post was originally published by Practical Action.